• Skip to primary navigation

 Ideas for Leftover Rice

-1. Add some protein like ground meats or black beans and make a main course meal out of the rice.
+1. Add some protein like ground meats or black beans and make a main course meal out of the rice dish.

 2. Make burritos by mixing in black beans, sour cream, salsa, guacamole, or cheese.
 Wrap it in a flour tortilla with a dash more hot sauce.